docsforadobe/javascript-tools-guide/5 - Interapplication Communictation with Scripts/bridgetalk-class.rst

 If locale is supplied, specifiers include the full name, with both version and locale information.

-If neither version nor locale is supplied, returns base specifiers with neither version nor locale information, but tries to find the most appropriate version and locale; see "Application specifiers" on page 191.
+If neither version nor locale is supplied, returns base specifiers with neither version nor locale information, but tries to find the most appropriate version and locale; see :ref:`application-specifiers`.
 For example, assuming installed applications include Photoshop CS3 10.0 en_US, Photoshop CS4
 11.0 en_us, and Illustrator CS4 14.0 de_de:
 BridgeTalk.getTargets();